isomerpages/govtech-stp/_travel-and-health-control-measures/02d-pre-departure-test.md

 ### Pre-Departure Test

-Travellers required by the destination country/region to take a COVID-19 test in Singapore before departure can do so at any of these clinics [here](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).
+Travellers are advised to check with the destination country/region on whether inbound travellers are required to take a COVID-19 test before departure.
+Travellers who are required to take a COVID-19 test in Singapore before their departure can do so at any of these clinics [here](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).

 #### Making an appointment